Blowout party with cake

 On the music at Mary Jane’s party: Tom’s toe-tapping tunes were appreciated by all.

 At a retirement party: That old sonuvagun will really be missed.

 We’re gonna really miss that old sonuvagun!

 Had by all … appreciated by all … be really missed!
 Ugh!

 Let’s just say, “We loved it, dammit!
 We hate to see him go!
-And the Wimpy Voice will never be missed by us!”
+And we’ll never miss the Wimpy Voice!”